hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 account is specific to the privacy group.
 That is, the nonce for account A for privacy group ABC is different to the nonce for account A for privacy group AB.

+A nonce is the number of previous transactions made by the sender.

 !!! note
     If sending more than one transaction for mining in the same block (that is, you are not waiting for the transaction receipt), you must calculate the private transaction nonce outside Besu.